TESTNET ONLINE: PECORINO PECORINO

 Orders Overview

-Signet’s order system provides a flexible, secure mechanism for conditional cross-chain transactions.
+Signet’s Orders system provides a flexible, secure mechanism for conditional cross-chain transactions.
 It uses the Permit2 standard to enable users to express complex transaction intents that execute only when specific conditions are met.

 Orders are signed messages that express a user’s intent to trade assets across chains.
 They consist of: